SaimSaudagar/Curd-Application/README.md

 # Curd-Application
 CRUD application with login and forget password

+Backend is on Java Spring Boot in the Backend branch Frontend is on Angular 10 in the Frontend Branch

 Enter you email and password in the application properties to enable the forget password email service.

-Backend is on Java Spring Boot in the Backend branch

-Frontend is on Angular 10 in the Frontend Branch
+I have commented the https configuration in the application properties

+You would have to use MySQL database with MySQL57Dialect